 They are fairly short in duration, lasting usually about 15 minutes.
 Therefore, in order for parents to make the most of these conferences, parents are encouraged to come prepared with questions.

 The next parent teacher conference will be on:

-Conference Manager will open TBA to book your Parent Teacher Conferences.
-The Conference Manager will close at TBA.
+Conference Manager will now open to book your Parent Teacher Conferences.
+The Conference Manager will close at 9:00AM on Monday, April 27th.
 Please contact our main office if you need assistance.

 Before the conference

 Parents should review their child’s progress report and make note of any concerns or questions about the grades or the corresponding comments listed.
 It is just as important for parents to discuss the progress report and school in general with their child and ask them how they think they are doing and what they like and dislike about each subject.

 At the conference